openshift/training/docs/03-explore.md

 You can SSH into one of the masters and could also proxy/SSH tunnel to nodes through a master.
 For this exercise, we will only explore one of the masters.

-## Find the Master Public Hostname
+## Find a Hostname
 First, look at the output of `oc get nodes` and pick one of the nodes that is a master.
 Its name is something like `ip-10-0-1-163.ec2.internal`.
-Also, take note of the `clusterid` you used during the installation.
-The following command will give you the public DNS name of that master:

-    aws ec2 describe-instances --filters "Name=private-dns-name,Values=HOSTNAME_HERE" \
-    "Name=tag:clusterid,Values=CLUSTERID_HERE" --query "Reservations[*].Instances[*].[PublicDnsName]"

-**Note:** You will need to add the `--region` flag if you have provisioned a *cluster that is not in your default region (default as far as `aws`'s CLI is *concerned.)

-## SSH to the Master
-You can then SSH into that master, making sure to specify the same SSH key you specified during the installation:
+You can then SSH into that host, making sure to specify the same SSH key you specified during the installation:

     ssh -i /path/to/sshkey core@MASTER_HOSTNAME_FROM_ABOVE